Is this a thing?

 The short answer is, it looks that way.

-The good news is, this very unpleasant symptom is rare, and there is hope for relief!
+The good news is that this very unpleasant symptom is rare, and there is hope for relief!
 Read on.

 Does menopause cause vaginal itching?